madhukararora/CSCI-5229-Computer-Graphics/finalproject/README.md

 # CSCI 5229 Computer Graphics Summer 2021
-## Homework 3 - Lighting and Textures
+## Final Project - Cabin in the Woods
 Submitted By : Madhukar Arora